Buying a Tripod: Everything you need to know

 What is a Tripod?

-The tripod is one of the first pieces of equipment that a photographer purchases after their camera and it is for a valid reason.
+Well, the tripod is one of the first pieces of equipment that a photographer purchases after their camera and it is for a valid reason.
 Owning one has a lot of advantages, but it has some quirks as well.

 For those unfamiliar, a tripod is a three-legged stand that supports the camera and other equipment.
 There are different kinds of tripods, but every model has the same purpose - to keep the camera stable while shooting.